Atlas Logo

 Sample details

-The SWS began by interviewing over 12,500 non-pregnant women in Southampton, England.
-Then, of these women, those who had children by the end of May 2005 were recruited into the full study.
-The women were followed up twice during pregnancy and nine times following birth.
-A subgroup of the cohort were also followed up during the COVID-19 pandemic.
+The SWS is a birth cohort study investigating the influence of maternal dietary, lifestyle, intrauterine, genetic, and epigenetic factors on children’s health and development, as well as on the health of the mothers themselves.
+Between 1998 and 2002, the study recruited over 12,500 non-pregnant women aged 20 to 34 years from Southampton, England.
+Babies born to the recruited women before June 2005 were also recruited into the study.
+The women and their babies were followed up twice during pregnancy and nine times following birth.
+A subgroup of the cohort was also followed up during the COVID-19 pandemic.

 Study design